andrew-a-hale/dct/README.md

 ## Commands

-Some examples are available in the `Makefile`.
+Some examples are available in the `examples/` directory.

 ### Peek